wpropel/basis/README.md

 ## Build Process

-Basis uses gulp.
+Basis is intended to use gulp as its primary build tool.
 You are obviously free to use your own desktop build tools, but note that Gulp provides a consistent build process for multiple developers distributed across multiple OS's.
 We highly recommend you utilize gulp for development and Basis is not tested with other environments.

 The Gulp process includes